prehypotheses/.github/profile/README.md

 ## Expected Structures

-The raw/original Supervised Batch of FEW-NERD is a **datasets.dataset_dict.DatasetDict**.
+The raw/original Supervised Batch of FEW-NERD is a <a href="https://huggingface.co/docs/datasets/package_reference/main_classes#datasets.DatasetDict" target="_blank">datasets.dataset_dict.DatasetDict</a>.
 It has three partitions:

 ```
 DatasetDict({